gallardo-seq/MrHAMER/README.md

 ## Usage
 Usage of `MrHAMER` is as following:

-1. Combine all sequencing reads into single fastq file
+1. Combine all sequencing reads into single FASTQ file
 2. Use Porechop to segment the concatemers based on the presence of MrHAMER hairpin sequence (this requires a custom adapters.py file, a template file is included in this repository)

         porechop -i [combined.fastq] -o [porechop.output] -t [threads] --extra_middle_trim_bad_side 0 --extra_middle_trim_good_side 0

-4. Filter porechop.output with Filtlong
+3. Filter porechop.output with Filtlong

         filtlong --min_length 4000 [porechop.output] > [filtlong.output]

-7. Demultiplexing of reads processed with Porechop and filtered with Filtlong, and filtering for minimum number of repetitive units per single molecule concatemer:
+4. Demultiplexing of reads processed with Porechop and filtered with Filtlong, and filtering for minimum number of repetitive units per single molecule concatemer.
+This results in a folder that contains single FASTQ files, each containing a multiple number of repetitive units used for error correction in the next step.

         python2 ./qfilesplitterV3.1.py -i [filtlong.output] -o [output path] -b [min. number of repetitive units]